-The proposed bill introduces a new chapter, CHAPTER 56, to Title 12 of the Pennsylvania Consolidated Statutes, which specifically regulates self-service storage facilities.
-This chapter establishes a comprehensive framework that includes definitions, the prohibition of residential use of these facilities, and the rights and responsibilities of both owners and occupants.
-Key provisions detail the owner's lien on personal property, the process for enforcing that lien, and the requirements for notifying occupants of defaults and potential sales of their stored property.
-Additionally, it outlines the owner's rights to access leased spaces for inspection and maintenance, conditions for denying access to occupants, and procedures for advertising and conducting sales of unclaimed property.
+The bill introduces a new Chapter 56 to Title 12 of the Pennsylvania Consolidated Statutes, which specifically regulates self-service storage facilities.
+It outlines the rights and responsibilities of both owners and occupants, including the owner's lien on personal property, the process for enforcing that lien, and the requirements for notifying occupants of defaults.
+Key provisions include the owner's right to access leased spaces for inspection and maintenance, the conditions under which access may be denied, and the procedures for selling or disposing of unclaimed property.
+The legislation aims to create a clear legal framework that protects the rights of both parties involved in self-service storage agreements.

 Statutes/Laws affected: Printer's No. 1527 (Apr 29, 2025): P.L.1404, No.325